Workflow

 Strategy

 Some of the data elements in the report change often, but others do not.
-We have found it is faster and more convenient in many cases to download various data files from Databrary and store copies as comma-separated value (CSV) text files in src/csv.
+We have found it is faster and more convenient in many cases to download various data files from Databrary and store copies as comma-separated value (CSV) text files in a private (local) directory.

 Some of the CSVs contain potentially identifiable human subjects data, so we use a special .gitignore file to keep those files out of the git tracking scheme and prevent uploading them to GitHub.